-"Blessed be Thy Name, O Lord God, for not it hath pleased Thee to have Thy habitation among the sons of men upon earth, and to dwell in the midst of dien assemblies.
-Bless, we beseech Thee, the work we have his day begun in Thy name.
-May the Edifice about to be erected on this foundation stone be completed to Thy Honour and Glory, and may those who shall be reafter use the building, dedicate and devote their lives to Thy service, and evermore praise and magnify Thy Holy Name."
+"Blessed be Thy Name, O Lord God, for that it hath pleased Thee to have Thy habitation among the sons of men upon earth, and to dwell in the midst of their assemblies.
+Bless, we beseech Thee, the work we have this day begun in Thy name.
+May the Editice about to be erected on this foundation stone be completed to Thy Honour and Glory, and may those who shall nereafter use the building, dedicate and devote their lives to Thy service, and evermore praise and magnify Thy Holy Name.
 So mote it be.